teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 - - -

 # Law of Design Patents

-Design patents protect the *appearance* of a design, and the protection lasts for *15 years*.
-They are relatively inexpensive, easy to enforce, and infringement can result in monetary penalties.

 **Application Process**.
 Design patents take about a year from application to issuance (compare to 3-5 years for a utility patent).
 Budget about $3-4,000 in total costs for a typical UI design patent (a utility patent is more expensive, maybe $8-20,000).